vita-student-projects/2DObjectDetection_YOLOv8_GR65/README.md

 YOLOv8 is the lastest version of You Only Look Once (YOLO).
 You can see the architecture below:

 <img src="https://user-images.githubusercontent.com/27466624/239739723-57391d0f-1848-4388-9f30-88c2fb79233f.jpg">

 ## Optimization

+Making KITTI Dataset on Yolov8 was the first part of the contribution.
+We needed after to optimize it in order to gain in efficiency and accuracy.

+First of all, we increased the image size, in order to get a better resolution, so better results on the detection.
+It helped the model to train more precisely.

+Regarding Data Augmentation, we tested the ones logic with our detection.
+There were all related to the final perspective of the camera (angle, noise, exposure, shear for perspective, etc...).

 ## Final Results
 ## Conclusion